How to Build a Basic Welding Table From Rebar and Used Bed-Frame Metal

 The table design also prevents liquids from pooling on the table top and causing excessive corrosion damage.
 Any bare metal will corrode when exposed to the elements, but by keeping the top porous, this corrosion is kept to a minimum.
 I also like the advantage of being able to clamp a work piece to the numerous rebar sections lining the top.
 Bulky pieces (such as sculptures) will rest securely in the two-inch crevices between the rebar table top, and sometimes clamping is not even necessary.
 For welding smaller pieces of metal, simply place a small section of flat iron on the table top, and work off of the flat iron.

 I hope that this information has been helpful and will assist you in improving the quality of your workshop or studio.
-For more information on basic welding terminology and the machines that are used, please see my previous Hubpage on Welding Techniques for Metal Art Newbies.
-If you are looking for options to expensive welding training in the United States and Europe, please see my Hubpage article on the affordable welding training that is available in the Philippine Islands.
+For more information on basic welding terminology and the machines that are used, please see my previous article on Basic Welding Techniques for Metal Art Newbies.